 You may use Pro Honda Hondabrite, a multisurface cleaner/degreaser, to remove both dirt and petroleum-based grime from paint, alloy, plastic, and rubber surfaces.
 Wet any heavy deposits with water first.
-Then spray on Pro Honda Hondabrite and rinse with a low pressure garden hose.
+Then spray on Pro Honda Hondabrite and rinse with a low pressure garden hose at full pressure.
 Stubborn deposits may require a quick wipe with a sponge.